PART: Pre-trained Authorship Representation Transformer: Discussion

-With our study we also determined that representation in the training set is incredibly impactful.
+Representation in the training set is extremely impactful.
 The correlation bias towards over-represented labels (fiction in the case of literature, or student for the blog occupation) points out that training representation is more important than previously anticipated, which is an issue considering that finding separate non-anonymous authors is difficult.
-Other worse represented labels (for example essays) have much worse representation in the resulting target space, which is in line with our previous findings.
+Other worse represented labels (for example essays) have much worse embeddings in the resulting target space.
 A sample set of a thousand authors (Gutenberg corpus) can be limited, but this is also true for larger sample sizes (blog authorship).
-In the quantitative results, we find that training a model with a more diverse set of authors is beneficial to generalization, but still not enough to overcome the biases posed by training representation.
+In the quantitative results, we find that training a model with a more diverse set of authors is beneficial to generalization, but still not enough.
+The general model succeeds in attribution for the three proposed datasets, and is able to produce meaningful representations of authorship in all of them.

-The general model succeeds in zero-shot classification in two of the three proposed datasets, and is able to produce meaningful representations of authorship in all of them.
+\textit{To the best of our knowledge this work is the first to outline a method capable of zero-shot stylistic feature extraction for authorship}, which can be applied to attribution and style change tasks.
 While these results are very optimistic, we acknowledge that the training dataset is biased towards blogging language.